Does Creatine Cause Hair Loss? What the Research Says

 Here’s the research — without the drama.

-Where the Creatine-Hair Loss Claim Comes From
+Where the Creatine-Hair Loss Claim Comes From (The Single Study Behind the Panic)

 It all traces back to a single study published in 2009 in Clinical Journal of Sport Medicine.